OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification-team-channel-nodejs/nodejs/README.md

    ```

 ## Instruction for manifest
-1. Fill any GUID for <MICROSOFT-APP-ID>.
+1. Fill any GUID in your manifest for <GUID>.
 You can also put your MicrosoftAppId here.
 2. Update <MICROSOFT-APP-ID> placeholder with your Microsoft App Id.

 ## Further reading